There are only a finite number of excluded minors for the class of bicircular matroids: Connectivity and separations in bicircular matroids

 \begin{prop} Let $S$ be a subset of elements of a bicircular matroid $M$, where $M$ is not a circuit and $M$ is connected aside from loops.
 Let $G$ be a graph representing $M$.
 Then $S$ is a non-trivial series class of $M$ if and only if $S$ induces a balloon or a line of $G$. \end{prop}

 \begin{proof} This follows easily from the fact that a set of edges of $G$ is a circuit of $M$ if and only if it induces a bicycle in $G$. \end{proof}

+An edge $e$ in a connected graph is a \emph{pendant} if after deleting balloons it has an end vertex of degree 1 (so a pendant edge cannot be contained in a balloon).
+Its vertex of degree 1 (after deleting balloons) is its \emph{pendant vertex}.
+A set of lines (any of which may be trivial) is a \emph{pendant set} if they share the same vertices of attachment and after deleting the edges of all lines but one, and replacing this line with a single edge, this remaining edge is a pendant.

-\begin{prop} Let $M$ be a connected matroid with bicircular representation $G$, and suppose $M$ has an essential 2-separation $(A,B)$. \begin{enumerate}[label={\upshape (\roman*)}] \item If there is an element $e \in A$ such that $M/e$ is essentially 3-connected, then either \begin{itemize} \item $G$ is a path of length 2 with at least 2 loops on each end vertex, and each of $G[A]$ and $G[B]$ are disconnected; or \item $G[A]$ consists of a pendant set of edges (possibly of size 1) and a (possibly empty) set of loops incident to its pendant vertex. \end{itemize} \item If there is an element $e \in A$ such that $M \del e$ is essentially 3-connected, then $G[A]-e$ is a balloon. \end{enumerate} \end{prop}
+\begin{prop} Let $M$ be a connected matroid with bicircular representation $G$, and suppose $M$ has an essential 2-separation $(A,B)$. \begin{enumerate}[label={\upshape (\roman*)}] \item If there is an element $e \in A$ such that $M/e$ is essentially 3-connected, then $G[A]$ consists of a pendant set of lines (possibly of size 1) and a (possibly empty) set of balloons incident to its pendant vertex, and $e$ is the single edge in a trivial line of the pendant set. \item If there is an element $e \in A$ such that $M \del e$ is essentially 3-connected, then $G[A] \del e$ is a collection of balloons sharing a common vertex of attachment. \end{enumerate} \end{prop}

 \begin{proof} The statement describes the possibilities given the structure of $G$ described in Lemma \ref{bobby} under the assumptions that $M/e$ or $M \del e$ is essentially 3-connected. \end{proof}